 The FIT strategic planning process devoted a full fall term to identifying the key challenges and opportunities the College will face over the next decade.
 More than 80 interviews were conducted; four special roundtables were convened; and in January, the steering committee met to push the process forward by establishing nine special planning committees.

-The results of these discussions and deliberations are summarized in the four documents accompanying this charge to the special planning committee for administrative processes and procedures that is being established.
+The results of these discussions and deliberations were summarized in four documents accompanying this charge to the special planning committee for administrative processes and procedures being established.

 - a memorandum identifying Issues for first roundtables;

 - a report summarizing the central themes from the strategic planning roundtables convened December 6-7 and December 15-16, 2004; and

 Over the next two months the special planning committee for administrative processes and procedures focused on the following strategic challenge.